The distinctive shape of a Franken wine bottle or bocksbeutel.

 in a heartier wine.

-the Franken region are traditionally very dry white wines.
+the Franken region are traditionally full-bodied, very dry white wines.
 The

 Stein winery, near Würzburg, gave rise to the generic term